rom013/praia-grande/README.md

 #

 <p align="center">
-  done with ❤ by @rom013 and @koleRosa
+  made with ❤ by @rom013 and @koleRosa
 </p>